C4LV1NPU6/byu-cs260/startup/README.md

 Set up Simon HTML sub-website.

+I learned how to implement the Simon Game web application using only HTML.
+This included the layout and functions for the about, home, play, and scores pages.
+It was a lot of information but I studied it and copied it perfectly.

 Sub-site name: https://simon.lightbikebattle.click/

 Sub-site deploy command: ./deployFiles.sh -k ~/Desktop/finish.delete.Open\ Tabs/,schoolwork/CS\ 260/production.pem -h lightbikebattle.click -s simon